 10 March 2013

-Survey commissioned by Slater & Gordon finds that over 1 in 7 women did not have a job to go back to.
+A survey commissioned by Slater and Gordon finds that more than 1 in 7 women did not have a job to go back to.

-Maternity discrimination lawyers from Slater & Gordon recognise this as the experience of many of their clients, but were surprised at the scale of the findings in the general public.
+Slater and Gordon Maternity Discrimination lawyers recognise this as the experience of many of their clients, but were surprised at the scale of the findings in the general public.
 The survey also found that 45% of women polled felt the job they had returned to was worse in some way to the job they had left, reflecting a common experience of demotion or adverse change on their return.
 Further, over a quarter of women who sought to make their positions more amenable to new motherhood by requesting flexible working were refused, with almost 2 in 5 refused the right to part time hours.